 The cursive nature of the Arabic script imposes special requirements on display or rendering processes that are not typically found in Latin script-based systems.
-At a minimum, a display process must select an appropriate glyph to depict each Arabic letter according to its immediate joining context; furthermore, it must substitute certain ligature glyphs for sequences of Arabic characters.
+At a minimum, a display process must select an appropriate glyph to depict each Arabic letter according to its immediate joining context; furthermore, in almost every font style, it must substitute certain ligature glyphs for sequences of Arabic characters.
 The remainder of this section specifies a minimum set of rules that provide legible Arabic joining and ligature substitution behavior.

 Joining Types.
 Each Arabic letter must be depicted by one of a number of possible contextual glyph forms.
 The appropriate form is determined on the basis of the cursive joining behavior of that character as it interacts with the cursive joining behavior of adjacent characters.
 In the Unicode Standard, such cursive joining behavior is formally described in terms of values of a character property called Joining_Type.
-Each Arabic character falls into one of the types shown in Table 8-3.
+Each Arabic character falls into one of the types shown in Table 9-3.
 (See ArabicShaping.txt in the Unicode Character Database for a complete list.)

-In this table, right and left refer to visual order.
-The characters of the right-joining type are exemplified in more detail in Table 8-9, and those of the dualjoining type are shown in Table 8-8.
-When characters do not join or cause joining (such as DAMMATAN), they are classified as transparent.
+Joining_Type Examples and Comments

+Right_Joining (R) ALEF, DAL, THAL, REH, ZAIN

+Left_Joining (L) None (in Arabic)

+Dual_Joining (D) вен, тен, тнен, јеем

-Description Joining_Type Examples and Comments Right-joining R ALEF, DAL, THAL, REH, ZAIN Left-joining L None Dual-joining D BEH, TEH, THEH, JEEM Join-causing С U+200D ZERO WIDTH JOINER and TATWEEL (0640).
+Join_Causing (C) U+200D ZERO WIDTH JOINER and TATWEEL (U+0640).
 These characters are distinguished from the dual-joining characters in that they do not change shape themselves.

-Non-joining U U+200C ZERO WIDTH NON-JOINER and all spacing charac- ters, except those explicitly mentioned as being one of the other joining types, are non-joining.
-These include HAMZA (0621), HIGH HAMZA (0674), spaces, digits, punctuation, non-Arabic letters, and so on.
-Also, U+0600 ARABIC NUMBER SIGNU+0603 ARABIC SIGN SAFHA and U+06DD ARABIC END OF AYAH.
-Transparent Т All nonspacing marks (General Category Mn or Me) and most format control characters (General Category Cf) are transparent to cursive joining.
-These include FATHATAN (064B) and other Arabic harakat , HAMZA BELOW (0655), SUPERSCRIPT ALEF (0670), combining Koranic annota- tion signs, and nonspacing marks from other scripts.
+Non_Joining (U) U+200C ZERO WIDTH NON-JOINER and all spacing characters, except those explicitly mentioned as being one of the other joining types, are non-joining.
+These include HAMZA (U+0621), HIGH HAMZA (U+0674), spaces, digits, punctuation, non-Arabic letters, and so on.
+Also, U+0600 ARABIC NUMBER SIGNU+0605 ARABIC NUMBER MARK ABOVE and U+06DD ARABIC END OF AYAH.

+Transparent (T) All nonspacing marks (General Category Mn or Me) and most format control characters (General Category Cf) are transparent to cursive joining.
+These include fathatan (U+064B) and other Arabic tashkil , HAMZA BELOW (U+0655), SUPERSCRIPT ALEF (U+0670), combining Quranic annotation signs, and nonspacing marks from other scripts.
 Also U+070F SYRIAC ABBREVIATION MARK.

-Table 8-3.
+Table 9-3.
 Primary Arabic Joining Types